r-wasm/webr/README.md

 [![Build, test and deploy webR](https://github.com/r-wasm/webr/actions/workflows/deploy.yml/badge.svg)](https://github.com/r-wasm/webr/actions/workflows/deploy.yml) [![codecov](https://codecov.io/gh/r-wasm/webr/branch/main/graph/badge.svg)](https://codecov.io/gh/r-wasm/webr)

 # WebR - R in the Browser
 This project aims to compile the statistical language R (https://www.r-project.org/) into WebAssembly for use with a browser, via Emscripten (https://emscripten.org/).
-The repo includes patches to R's source code so that it can work in the browser environment provided by Emscripten and also includes a web-based REPL through the use of [xterm.js](https://xtermjs.org/).
+The repo includes patches to R's source code so that it can work in the browser environment provided by Emscripten and also includes a web-based IDE through the use of [xterm.js](https://xtermjs.org/) and [CodeMirror](https://codemirror.net/).

 ## Demo
-A demo of the resulting R REPL can be found at https://webr.r-wasm.org/latest/.
+A demo of the webR IDE can be found at https://webr.r-wasm.org/latest/.
 Please be patient as the Wasm runtime downloads and executes.
 R will display a banner message when it is ready to use.

 ## Documentation
 Documentation showing how to use webR in your own projects can be found at